“Unfolding Intelligence: The Art and Science of Contemporary Computation”

 The four “Unfolding Intelligence” panels address the following questions: How do recent tools in computation shape the models that scientists, artists, and engineers make of the world and universe?
 Can artists and scientists create a world in which Traditional Ecological Knowledge (TEK) and artificial intelligence (AI) are meaningfully brought together?
 Can AI and software systems explain how historically recalcitrant forms of oppression persist, embedded in our technologies?
 Can these same agents possibly provide alternative ways of being and living together?
 How has computation shaped the concept of intelligence and what models for the unfolding or formation of ideas does it provide?

-Full recordings of the events coming soon.
-Panel descriptions and more details below.
+Full recordings of the events, panel descriptions, and more details below.

 Thursday, April 1 / 5-7pm // Generative Unfoldings Opening Reception